rossph3lan/JustCater/README.md

 ## Developer and Business Goals

 Before I had started this project both me and the owner had a meeting and agreed upon the following goals of what we wanted to achieve as a developer and business owner.
 Which can be outlined below.

+## Planes Of Scope

+1. **Strategy Plane**

+* During this process we asked ourselves what we wanted to achieve from the website, who we wanted to go onto the website and what they needed to see when they arrived at the website.

+2. **Scope Plane**

+* At this stage we went through what features users would need to see or use to gain the information they were seeking.
+Such as: text, images and contact form.

+3. **Structure Plane**

+* We went through the lay out of the pages and how easily navigated through they could be for the user to find their destination.
+We define how the user interacts and responds to the webpages.

+4. **Skeleton Plane**

+* We looked at how the website would be presented and visually structured.
+Things that came into consideration were the colors of the background, fonts, images used and other components.
+We also planned where each images and call to action would be located on the website.

+5. **Surface Plane**

+* At this stage we had all our ideas together.
+We put them together to understand the look and feel of the website.
+Put ourselves in the eyes of the user.

 ## User Stories